 Like swimming?
-You can swim in the Zurich Lake mostly during summers.
-The Zurich lake is usually the center point of various activities take place in the city.
-Apart from the usual, I’d recommend finding a restaurant to enjoy a meal with the view of the lake.
+You can swim in Zurich Lake mostly during summer.
+Zurich lake is usually the centre point of various activities that take place in the city.
+Apart from the usual, I’d recommend finding a restaurant to enjoy a meal with a view of the lake.

 Zurich Opera House

-The outflow of the Zurich Lake goes into the Limmat river where cruises & boating can be done.
-If you have purchased the Zurich card, then the cruise on the Limmat river is covered.
+The outflow of Zurich Lake goes into the Limmat River where cruises & boating can be done.
+If you have purchased the Zurich card, then the cruise on the Limmat River is covered.